-Finally we note that the NDS sampling fractions for urban and miral households are 1:400 and 1:1200 respectively.
-Since all the miressions reported in this paper are unweighted, this creates some moblems if urban and rural behavior are essentially different.
-In the medications of section 7, we assume that the dummy variable LOC in location of residence is sufficient for purposes of distinction.
+Finally we note that the NDS sampling fractions for urban and rural households are 1:400 and 1:1200 respectively.
+Since all the regressions reported in this paper are unweighted, this creates some problems if urban and rural behavior are essentially different.
+In the specifications of section 7, we assume that the dummy variable LOC for location of residence is sufficient for purposes of distinction.

-Threshold Values for Family Income and Education
+4. Threshold Values for Family Income and Education